ksu-cs-textbooks/cis301/content/5-chapter/5_4-multQuant.md

 ## Several of the same quantifier

 First, we consider translations that involve several of the same quantifier.
-There are two ways we can translate such statements -- either using prenex form (quantifiers out front) or Aristotlian form (quantifiers nested).
+There are two ways we can translate such statements -- either using prenex form (quantifiers out front) or Aristotelian form (quantifiers nested).

 ### Prenex form